Eddy-Morgan/car-driving-behavioral-cloning/README.md

 # car-driving-behavioral-cloning
 This code uses Udacity's self driving car simulator to learn and autonomously drive a car on a road.

+Use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.
+Download

+Download the zip file from https://github.com/udacity/self-driving-car-sim, extract it and run the executable file.

 ## Dependencies

 You can install all dependencies by running one of the following commands